The first installment

 brilliant X2,

-Bryan Singer's work here is disappointingly pale.
-And he gets only minimum
+Bryan Singer's direction here is disappointingly pale.
+He also gets only minimum

-help from a useful, but improvident screenplay from David Hayter.
+help from the useful, but uneven screenplay by David Hayter.
 The

-secondary characters are a little bit all over the map, the action
+secondary characters are all over the map, the action

 set-pieces somewhat overdone, and the narrative presentation a little